deepfence/ThreatMapper/README.md

 # Security and Support

-For any security-related issues in the ThreatMapper project, contact security@deepfence.io.
+For any security-related issues in the ThreatMapper project, contact productsecurity at deepfence dot io.

 Please file Github issues as needed, and join the Deepfence Community [Slack channel](https://join.slack.com/t/deepfence-community/shared_invite/zt-podmzle9-5X~qYx8wMaLt9bGWwkSdgQ).